Nijo Wakasaya Teramachi ten

 About Nijo Wakasaya Teramachi ten

-Nijo Wakasaya Teramachi ten is a Kyoto stop with verified pricing of JPY 1,000–1,999 and daytime hours on every day except Wednesday.
-The clearest confirmed recognition is its inclusion in Tabelog's 2023 Japanese traditional sweets / Japanese sweets cafe WEST 100 list, which makes it a useful candidate for travelers looking for a sweets-focused break in Kyoto without committing to a full meal.
+Nijo Wakasaya Teramachi ten is a Kyoto stop with a price range of JPY 1,000–1,999 and daytime hours on every day except Wednesday.
+Its inclusion in Tabelog's 2023 Japanese traditional sweets / Japanese sweets cafe WEST 100 list makes it a useful candidate for travelers looking for a sweets-focused break in Kyoto without committing to a full meal.

-Verified public details are limited, so this guide avoids assuming a specific address, neighborhood, seat count, reservation policy, payment method, take-out service, or menu lineup.
-What is confirmed is simple: Nijo Wakasaya Teramachi ten is in Kyoto, sits in the JPY 1,000–1,999 range, is open 9:00 AM–5:30 PM on Monday, Tuesday, Thursday, Friday, Saturday, Sunday, with Wednesday closed.
+Details such as a specific address, neighborhood, seat count, reservation policy, payment method, take-out service, or menu lineup are not available.
+Nijo Wakasaya Teramachi ten is in Kyoto, sits in the JPY 1,000–1,999 range, is open 9:00 AM–5:30 PM on Monday, Tuesday, Thursday, Friday, Saturday, Sunday, with Wednesday closed.

 Why It Belongs on a Kyoto Sweets Shortlist

-The strongest grounded hook is the 2023 Tabelog 100 recognition for Japanese traditional sweets / Japanese sweets cafe in the WEST category.
-That does not verify every menu item, service detail, or past award year, but it does provide a credible reason to consider the venue when planning a Kyoto sweets stop.
+The strongest hook is the 2023 Tabelog 100 recognition for Japanese traditional sweets / Japanese sweets cafe in the WEST category.
+While specific menu items, service details, or past award years are not known, it provides a credible reason to consider the venue when planning a Kyoto sweets stop.

 The price range also keeps the visit relatively low-commitment compared with more expensive dining in Kyoto.
-For comparison, Murakami Kaishindo is another allowed Kyoto reference point for sweets-minded travelers, while Boulangerie Liberte' and Calvador represent different dining references to consider separately.
-Nijo Wakasaya Teramachi ten is best framed as a Kyoto venue with confirmed modest pricing and a confirmed 2023 sweets-category recognition, rather than as a place defined by unverified service details.
+For comparison, Murakami Kaishindo is another Kyoto reference point for sweets-minded travelers, while Boulangerie Liberte' and Calvador represent different dining references to consider separately.
+Nijo Wakasaya Teramachi ten is best framed as a Kyoto venue with modest pricing and a 2023 sweets-category recognition.

 When to Go and What to Expect